Copyright 2024 Xanadu Quantum Technologies Inc.

 .. note::

-The circuit generated from this pass with ``ppr_basis=True`` are currently not executable on any backend.
+The circuit generated from this pass with ``ppr_basis=True`` are currently only executable on the

 **Example**